snowie2000/h5speedtest-go/README.md

 --------

 **Credit**

-speedtest for html5 is project by [adolfintel](https://github.com/adolfintel/speedtest)
+speedtest for html5 is a project by [adolfintel](https://github.com/adolfintel/speedtest)